vicky1019/hello-world2/docker/docker_commands.md

     than, use `docker logs [container ID]` to check the details

-  - docker build image and push to GCR
+  - docker build image and push to GCR(google container registry)

-  `docker build -t gcr.io/fr-dev-piiworker/pii-jp-api:v-test .`(version:v1 or v-test must be lowercase)
+  `docker build -t gcr.io/fr-dev-piiworker/pii-jp-api:v-test`(version:v1 or v-test must be lowercase)

-  `docker push v-test`
+  `docker push gcr.io/fr-dev-piiworker/pii-jp-api:v-test`(needs permission to do the operation)